tos-kamiya/yatardiff/README.md

 Prerequisites: diff (or git), fusermount, archivemount, and python3.

-Run `sudo pip3 install git+https://github.com/tos-kamiya/ytdiff` .
+To install, run `sudo pip3 install git+https://github.com/tos-kamiya/ytdiff` .
 A script `ytdiff` will be copied in a directory for executables, such as `/usr/local/bin/`.

+To uninstall run `sudo pip3 uninstall ytdiff` .

 ## License